Eligibility Information

 Eligibility FAQ

 Yes.
-However, it must be established that the persons disability existed prior to the age of 22.
+However, it must be established that the person's disability existed before the age of 22.

 The eligibility determination process can be started by contacting Beth Starkey, the Introduction and Eligibility Service & Support Administrator, by phone at (330) 308-7172 or email at bstarkey@tuscbdd.org and expressing a desire to have a determination completed.

-A diagnosis verification form needs to be completed and signed by a licensed clinician to confirm a qualifying diagnosis.
-Other documentation may be requested such as an IEP and ETR from the local school district, pyschological evaluation, medical evaluation or other relevant information.
+Must provide documentation from a licensed clinician to confirm a qualifying diagnosis.
+Other documentation may be requested such as an IEP and ETR from the local school district, psychological evaluation, medical evaluation, or other relevant information.

-7. Is a person ever automatically eligible for services do to having a specific qualifying diagnosis?
+6. Is a person ever automatically eligible for services due to having a specific qualifying diagnosis?